beatobongco/webdev-microexamples/wm4-remember_me_cookie/README.md

 Use Chrome Developer Tools to create a new cookie called `remember_token`, pasting the contents of the cookie as its value.

+Refresh the page.
 You are now logged in as your test user!

 ![cookie spoofing](https://raw.githubusercontent.com/beatobongco/webdev-microexamples/master/wm4-remember_me_cookie/cookie_spoof.png)